College Football News Preview 2020: Previewing, predicting, and looking ahead to the Michigan Wolverines season with what you need to know.

 CFN in 60 Video: Michigan Wolverines Preview

 – It’s not that Patterson was bad, but he wasn’t accurate enough game-in-and-game-out.
-On the plus side, the Wolverines were second in the Big Ten in downfield passing – averaging 14.3 yards per completion – and now it’s up to either Joe Milton or Dylan McCaffrey to take over and do more.
+On the plus side, the Wolverines were second in the Big Ten in downfield passing – averaging 14.3 yards per completion – and now with Dylan McCaffrey leaving and out of the mix, it’s up to either Joe Milton or Cade McNamara to take over and do more.

 The receivers are there to keep the big plays going, but losing Donovan Peoples-Jones to the NFL, and Tarik Black to Texas doesn’t help.
 Ronnie Bell led the team with 48 catches, and senior Nico Collins led the was with seven touchdown grabs averaging close to 20 yards per catch.
-Start with those two, and Michigan is okay, but the developed depth isn’t quite there.
+Considering Collins opted out, there’s a problem with developed depth not quite there.

 The hope is for star recruit AJ Henning to be ready to go right away, and sophomore Cornelius Johnson will play a bigger role – with big being the key word.
-Johnson is 6-3, Collins is 6-4 and Black is 6-3 – this is a large group of targets.
+Johnson is 6-3 and Black is 6-3 – this is a large group of targets.

 – The offensive line might need a little bit of time after losing four starters who were drafted, but it’ll be good again.
 Sophomore Jalen Mayfield is a veteran at one tackle, and then it all fills in from there.